The Bankrate promise

 Searching for ways to help your child pay for college?
 The parent PLUS loan is a student loan from the U.S. Department of Education designed for qualifying parents of undergraduate students.
 The borrower can use the loan to pay for any eligible educational expenses not covered by other sources of financial aid.
 If you need financial help, the parent PLUS loan could be a worthwhile solution — as long as you understand the parent PLUS loan interest rate and the true cost of the loan over time.

 Is a parent PLUS loan right for me?

 When determining the right way to finance your child’s college education, you have several options.
 Parent PLUS loans can be great because they have benefits specific to the federal government and may be cheaper than some private loans.
-However, consider these questions before applying.
+However, there are questions to consider before applying:

 - Has your child applied for grants and scholarships?
 A parent PLUS loan can be a good option if you have already exhausted all your resources.
 But you should encourage your child to look into all options for getting free money — including grants and scholarships — before you sign up for a loan that you will have to repay.